 The student years are not only about books and seminars.
 This wonderful period of time will facilitate your transition to adult life.
-Students learn how to live by themselves or with roommates, conciliate study time with housekeeping and networking with professors and colleagues.
-Moreover, if they choose to, they can enter into contact with their first complex association, namely a student organization on campus.
+Students learn how to live by themselves or with roommates, conciliate study time with housekeeping, and network with professors and colleagues.
+Moreover, if they choose to, they can join a student organization on campus.
 However, choosing one of the many groups to be with for up to three years is an important decision.
 Let’s see the truth about this commitment with all its goods and bads.

 Pros Regarding Student Organizations on Campus